Fostering Inspiration through Exploration.

 Teen Leaders (Ages 15-17)

 Cheyenne Mountain Zoo is looking for responsible high school leaders who love animals, are interested in mentoring their younger peers, leading conservation initiatives and education programs, and acting as CMZ ambassadors.
-Teen leaders will gain valuable training including leadership, interpretive education, peer mediation, communication, child protection and animal handling.
+Teen leaders will gain valuable training including leadership, interpretive education, peer mediation, communication and animal handling.

 This program will allow older teens to create their own path choosing projects and duties that interest them.